Managing emacsclient windows in StumpWM

 (run-or-raise-prefer-group "icecat" "Icecat"))

-The above function leverages run-or-raise-prefer-group
+The above function leverages run-or-raise-prefer-group to either

 launch Icecat, if it is not already running, or else focus the Icecat